rfribeiro/mask-detector/README.md

 I recorded a video with the mask detector in action and posted it on YouTube https://youtu.be/HqWSC5dwYYw

-The models are in a folder called **"model"** and pre-trained model are on drive folder [MODELS HERE!!](https://drive.google.com/open?id=1WNttcVDXo49R9hTG3P3J5iHB73dNTf2B)
+The models are in a folder called **"model"** and the pre-trained models are on drive folder [MODELS HERE!!](https://drive.google.com/open?id=1WNttcVDXo49R9hTG3P3J5iHB73dNTf2B)
 - res10_300x300_ssd_iter_140000.caffemodel
 - deploy.prototxt.txt
 - mask_mobile_net.h5